xta0/xta0.me/_posts/2025-01-010-GenAI-Stable-Diffusion-Score-Matching.md

 ### Maxium Likelyhood

-Typically, when we have a large image training data set, we can try finding a parameter $\theta$ that maximizes the probability of the model seeing the training data:
+Typically, when we have a large image training data set, we can try finding a parameter $\theta$ that maximizes the probality of the model seeing the training data:

 $$
 \max_{\theta} \log p_{\theta}(x_0)